-Many companies fail to include media relations as part of their content marketing strategies.
+Many companies fail to include a media relations strategy as part of their content marketing.
 This means they are walking away from opportunities to gain exposure to massive audiences, getting the SEO benefits of backlinks from high authority websites and often, winning a Google Page One ranking for their priority keywords.
 Successful digital marketing and communications depend upon Owned, Paid and Shared media strategies, and Earned media is an essential part of the mix.
-Here are six rules for building positive relationships with reporters and news professionals that will help in landing quality editorial coverage.
+Here are eight rules on to improve media relations:

 1. Deal honestly